Do you want to learn how to build your own drum box?

 How do you make a Cajon drum kit?

-Assembling your Cajon drum kit is easy.
-Simply place the Cajon drum in front of you, and attach the kick pedal to the back.
-Then, set up the snare stand behind the Cajon drum, and position the snare drum so that it’s facing you.
+To make a Cajon drum kit, you’ll need a Cajon drum, a kick pedal, and a snare stand.
+Simply place the Cajon drum in front of you, attach the kick pedal to the back, and set up the snare stand behind the Cajon drum.
+Position the snare drum so that it’s facing you, and you’re ready to play!

 How hard is it to make a Cajon?